 Many of us depend on our cars to get us safely to destinations.
 Whether you’re headed to work, picking up the kids from school, or running errands, you expect to accomplish your goal without incident.
 A negligent driver could change that in mere seconds.
 Car crashes can result in significant injuries and your life may feel like it’s come to a halt.
 If a crash has caused injury and other losses, you may be eligible for compensation.
 When filing a claim, you want an expert Glen Burnie car accident lawyer at your side.

 Belsky, Weinberg & Horowitz, LLC is a firm full of skilled lawyers dedicated to helping those who have been wrongfully injured.
 Seeking compensation on your own can be stressful and you may not know what you’re rightfully owed.
+Balancing this with your recovery can be difficult.
 With our lawyers at your side, you won’t have to worry about getting an unfavorable settlement.
 We’ll fight for what you’re owed so you can recover without stress.

 There are some common forms of negligence that may have contributed to your accident.
-According to the 2016 national data from the National Highway Traffic Safety Administration, the following list were frequent causes of fatal accidents.
+According to the 2016 national data from the National Highway Traffic Safety Administration, the following are frequent causes of fatal accidents: